-Appendix 3
+Annex 3

 Validation of PEMS and non-traceable exhaust mass flow rate

 1. INTRODUCTION

 This appendix describes the requirements to validate under transient conditions the functionality of the installed PEMS as well as the correctness of the exhaust mass flow rate obtained from non-traceable exhaust mass flow meters or calculated from ECU signals.